lagbolt/library/TechServices.md

 <img src="images\FCPLnottheonlyfruit.png" alt="Screenshot of part of a MARC record, including 650 7 $a LGBTQIA+ (Fiction) $2 Overdrive" height="100" />

 This is disastrous!
 Overdrive have invented their own subject heading, "LGBTQIA+ (Fiction)"; there are 338 items (ebooks and audiobooks) that use this heading.
 First, these items will be invisible to a search using the "official" subject headings.
-Second, if you're looking at one of these items, you'll see this subject heading and can click on it, but what will be returned will be these 338 items.
-You might possibly conclude that FCPL has no books [5] of LGBTQIA+ Fiction.
+Second, if you're looking at one of these items, you'll see this subject heading and can click on it, but what will be returned will be these 338 ebooks and audiobooks.
+You might possibly conclude that FCPL has no physical books of LGBTQIA+ Fiction at all.

 To be completely clear, there's nothing wrong with subject headings from a thesaurus other than LCSH.
 It's not even so bad that Overdrive has made up their own code for the $2 subfield, although it's technically incorrect [7].
 The problem is that the "LGBTQIA+ (Fiction)" subject heading is only included in some of the items it applies to, with the result that search results will be incomplete.